Bragg v. Linden Research, Inc.: Background

-Linden Lab (owned by the corporate entity Linden Research, Inc.), an online virtual world service provider known for the popular Second Life, terminated the account of user Marc Bragg when it discovered that Bragg had found a way to acquire land in the virtual world at a lower-than-market price by manipulating in-game auctions.
+Linden Lab (owned by the corporate entity Linden Research, Inc.), an online virtual world service provider known for the popular Second Life world-building game, terminated the account of user Marc Bragg when it discovered that Bragg had found a way to acquire land in the virtual world at a lower-than-market price by manipulating in-game auctions.
 This was deemed an act of hacking that violated the Second Life End User License Agreement.
 Linden Lab conducted an investigation and then closed Bragg's account completely.
 In the process, Bragg's virtual assets within the game were dissolved; Bragg claimed that those assets were worth between US $4,000 and $6,000.

-Bragg filed suit, originally at the West Chester District Court in Pennsylvania in 2006.
+Bragg filed suit, originally at the West Chester District Court (a county court) in Pennsylvania in 2006.
 Linden Lab argued that the case should be removed to federal court due to the facts of the case, and claimed that courts in Pennsylvania lacked personal jurisdiction because Linden Lab was headquartered in California.
 Linden Lab also claimed that the dispute should not be heard in court at all but should go to arbitration, due to the arbitration clause found in the Second Life EULA.
 Bragg's efforts to resist the move to federal court were unsuccessful.